ahron-chet/PE-To-Shellcode/README.md

 ## Overview

 The **PE to Shellcode Generator** is a robust tool designed to convert Portable Executable (PE) files into shellcode that supports embedded arguments and ensures compatibility with all types of PE files.
-It implements a custom PE loader in assembly (optimized for shellcode use) that handles critical aspects like imports, TLS callbacks, relocations, and permissions to create a seamless execution environment for the embedded PE.
+It implements a custom PE loader in assembly (optimized for shellcode use) that handles critical aspects like imports, TLS callbacks, relocations, and permissions to create a seamless execution environment for the embedded PE,T he project currently supports only x64.
+Support for 32-bit will be added soon.

 ## Features